mdogucu/talmo-24/README.md

 # What is going on in undergraduate Bayesian education across the pond?

-Talk by [Mine Dogucu](https://www.minedogucu.com/) given at XXXX on XXX
+Talk by [Mine Dogucu](https://www.minedogucu.com/) given at Royal Statical Society Teaching Statistics SIG event at TALMO on 2024-03-27

-Slides of the talk can be accessed online at [mdogucu.github.io/XXXX](https://mdogucu.github.io/XXXX)
+Slides of the talk can be accessed online at [mdogucu.github.io/XXXX](https://mdogucu.github.io/talmo-24)

 ## Abstract